FAQs

 -Biochemistry, organic chemistry, microbiology, western pathology and diagnosis, psychology, pharmacology overview, anatomy & physiology, western physical assessments

--Chinese medical (CM) theory, acupuncture techniques, CM diagnosis, tai chi, qi gong, CM nutrition, CM cooking, herbal theory & characteristics, herbal formulas, acupuncture therapeutics, herbal therapeutics, Chinese language, five element theory and acupuncture, meridians & points
+-East Asian Medical (EAM) theory, acupuncture techniques, EAM diagnosis, tai chi, qi gong, EAM nutrition, EAM cooking, herbal theory & characteristics, herbal formulas, acupuncture therapeutics, herbal therapeutics, Chinese language, five element theory and acupuncture, meridians & points

 -Over 1300 clinical hours of acupuncture and herbal training